ARPC/to-techdays/2021/cpp.md

     char *firstName = "John";

     /*
-    * array are pointers - a and b have the same type
+    * arrays are pointers - a and b have the same type
     * but b point to a memory allocated on the call stack */ int *a = NULL;